Talk About Fish

 Emperors (Large-eye Bream)

-Emperors or sometimes called the scavengers are found mainly in tropical waters of the Indo-Pacific and Indian Oceans.
-They are excellent food fish.
+Emperors, also known as scavengers, belong to the Lethrinidae family and are found primarily in the tropical waters of the Indo-Pacific and Indian Oceans.
+These fish are highly esteemed for their quality as food fish.

-Emperors are bottom-feeding carnivores consuming invertebrates and small fishes.
-Some species have molariform teeth which they use to eat invertebrates such as molluscs and crabs.
-Emperors can be solitary or schooling and do not appear to be territorial.
-They often form large aggregations for pelagic spawning.
-They have large eyes that enable them to feed at night.
+As bottom-feeding carnivores, emperors primarily prey on invertebrates and small fish.
+Some species possess molariform teeth that help them consume hard-shelled invertebrates such as mollusks and crabs.
+Emperors can be solitary or form schools, but they are generally non-territorial.
+They often aggregate in large numbers for pelagic spawning and have large eyes that enable them to feed effectively at night.

-This page shows all the genera in Lethrinidae family except those of Letrinus genus which have a distinct naked cheek.
+The Lethrinidae family encompasses 5 genera and at least 41 species worldwide.
+This webpage covers all the genera in Lethrinidae family except those of Letrinus genus which have a distinct naked cheek.

 Scientific Name: Gymnocranius frenatus Bleeker, 1873